diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 This optimization (map-side join) also works when `the number of buckets in the two tables are multiples of each other; they do not have to have exactly the same number of buckets`.

 `The data within a bucket may additionally be sorted by one or more columns.
-This allows even more efficient map-side joins, since the join of each bucket becomes an efficient merge sort`.
+This allows even more efficient map-side joins, since the join of each bucket becomes an efficient merge sort`(PS: for hadoop map side join, the tables are required to be sorted by same keys, which are joint keys).
 The syntax for declaring that a table has sorted buckets is:
 ```sql
 CREATE TABLE bucketed_users (id INT, name STRING)
 CLUSTERED BY (id) SORTED BY (id ASC) INTO 4 BUCKETS;